worldturtlemedia/circleci-api/README.md

 ## Self-hosted CircleCI

-You can supply a custom `baseURL` to override the default `https://circleci.com/api/v1.1`.
+To override the default API base url `https://circleci.com/api/v1.1`, you can pass a `circleHost` to the `CircleCI` constructor, or to the standalone functions.

 ```typescript
 // Using the CircleCi class